jradwan/Piwigo-physical_photo_move/README.md

 # Physical Photo Move
 PPM is a [Piwigo](http://piwigo.org/) extension to move a photo (the actual file) from one physical album to another, preserving all metadata.

-This is my first attempt at developing a plug-in for Piwigo!
 I don't use the [virtual albums](http://piwigo.org/doc/doku.php?id=user_documentation:albums_management) feature much as I prefer to have all of my photos stored in folders of my own hierarchical design rather than Piwigo's structure used by the upload mechanism (i.e., "./upload/year/month/day/randomfilename.jpg").
 The problem with using physical albums, however, is that I tend to occasionally re-organize and move a photo or video to a different folder.
 Then the next time I run Piwigo's synchronization process the file's original location is deleted from the database and re-added in the new folder location.
 This means all of the metadata associated with the item (tags, description, etc.) are lost and I have to enter them all again.

 PPM (Physical Photo Move) is an attempt to alleviate this inconvenience by allowing an existing item in a physical folder (i.e., not in the upload folder and linked into a virtual album) to be moved to another folder and keep all the existing metadata.